How to Quilt a Mammoth

 By Nancy Nickolson, Family Programming Coordinator, and Lucie Heins, Assistant Curator, Daily Life and Leisure

-Have you visited the stunning Quilt of Belonging exhibition yet?
-Has it inspired you to try your hand at quilting?
+Have you been inspired to try your hand at quilting?

 If so, we’ve got you covered (and we threw in a little RAM twist.)